What is the application process?

 Can I make an appointment with someone to discuss the application process?

 The application and filing instructions are posted under the “How to Apply” link: www.goldenwestcollege.edu/nursing.
 Complete the online orientation for more information.
+Please read this section in its entirety and utilize the checklist found in the application.

 Is there any way I can schedule a counseling session to get more information?